 There’s so much to love about multigenerational travel with your extended family.
-It’s a time when grandparents and grandkids can bond, parents can get the occasional break, and everyone can explore the world together on a multigenerational family vacation.
+It’s a time when grandparents and grandkids can bond, parents can get the occasional break, and everyone can explore the world together on a family vacation.

-But there are also some specific challenges that come from family trip that includes older and younger family members in the same group.
+There are also some specific challenges that come from family trips that include older and younger family members in the same group, though.
 And sandwich-generation parents would do well to adjust expectations when it comes to traveling with older relatives and children.
-Here are four key secrets for traveling with grandparents on multigenerational vacations.
+Here are four key secrets for traveling with grandparents.
 Ignore them at your peril.

 1. Different Ages, Different Interests